Dogster is reader-supported. When you buy via links on our site, we may earn a commission at no cost to you. Learn more.

 6. Potty Training Your Weimaraner

 Potty training your Weimaraner is an essential part of owning a dog.
 Not only does it help maintain cleanliness inside your home, but it also promotes good hygiene and health for your pet.
-It’s important to start the training process as early as possible to establish good habits and prevent accidents (18 to 24 months is ideal).
+It's important to start the training process as early as possible to establish good habits and prevent accidents (many puppies develop reliable bladder control between about 4 and 6 months of age).

 Image Credit: Matthias_Groeneveld, Pixabay